vivo-community/vivo-data-distribution-api/docs/Developers_Notes.md

 You can see it by directly visiting [the snapshot repository][snapshotRepoProject] or by going to the [repository browser][repositoryBrowser], logging in, and choosing _Snapshots_ from the list at _Repositories_.

-You can use it by BOGUS BOGUS
+You can use it as described in the installation instructions.

 ## Use the release
 If the project version does not end in "SNAPSHOT", then the code is deployed to BOGUS BOGUS